← Blog

 What happens if a Dover fractional recruiter doesn’t find anyone?

-Since Dover's fractional recruiters are paid hourly for their work, you're paying for their time and expertise rather than just successful placements.
-This means they're incentivized to be thorough and honest about role requirements and market conditions, rather than rushing to place anyone to earn a fee.
+Since Dover’s fractional recruiters are paid hourly for their work, you’re paying for their time and expertise, not a placement fee alone.
+They’re incentivized to be thorough and straightforward about role requirements and market conditions, instead of rushing to place anyone to earn a fee.

 Can fractional recruiters help with hiring strategy beyond just filling roles?